 If you haven’t tried packing cubes, I strongly encourage you to do so!
 These lightweight cubes from eBags are durable and easy to use.
 There are many different sizes and variety “packs,” so choose what will work for your clothes and luggage.

-Again, we don’t do this every time, but when you’re looking to pack a lot of stuff into a small space, it does help.
-Sometimes we’ll roll our clothes and use packing cubes; other times we’ll roll clothes and just pack them in the suitcase or backpack.
+Again, we don’t do this every time, but when you’re looking to pack a lot of stuff into a small space, it helps.
+Sometimes, we’ll roll our clothes and use packing cubes; other times we’ll roll clothes and just pack them in the suitcase or backpack.

 You also need to consider what activities you’ll likely be doing.
 Want to do some hiking or exercising?
 You’ll need athletic wear.
 If you’re looking to go out for a nice dinner, be sure to pack a nice outfit.
 And if you love hot tubs as much as we do, be sure to pack a bathing suit, even in the middle of winter!